 If you have not already given in to lunch at the pub, consider the Museum of Contemporary Art rooftop café.
 It is on George Street near Circular Quay.
 Along with magnificent views, the menu is affordable and is themed to the current exhibition, so usually quite interesting.

 Alternatively, make your way around past the ferry wharves to East Circular Quay, where the boardwalk is lined with restaurants.
-Favourites are Sydney Cove Oyster Bar or Opera Bar under the white umbrellas at the Opera House.
+A local favourite is Opera Bar under the white umbrellas at the Opera House.
 If you don’t make it to Opera Bar today, be sure to come back.
 It’s a lovely spot to watch the sunset.

 Opera House Tours run hourly and can be booked on the day in most cases – book online a couple of days before if you want to lock in a specific time.

 If you are not keen to tour inside the Opera House, I suggest you make your way into the Botanic Gardens for an afternoon stroll.
 Botanic House in the gardens is also a fantastic lunch option.

 By now, I imagine you are well ready for a nap before dinner, so head to your hotel/accommodation and relax until dinner.

 Sydney is not a city that eats late, so expect to book either an early seating (before 6.30pm) or late seating (usually 8pm) in restaurants that require bookings.

 Evening in the city

 Don’t worry if you are too tired to do everything we have suggested.
 You have plenty of time with a week in town, so just pick and choose to suit your energy levels.

-If you are staying in the CBD, consider Mr Wong for some high-end Asian cuisine, some Spanish from Bar Tapa, or check out our Rocks Pub Crawl and dine on a classic Aussie pub meal in one of our most historic hotels.
+If you are staying in the CBD, consider Mr Wong for some high-end Asian cuisine, some Spanish from Bar Tapa, or check out our DIY Rocks Pub Crawl and dine on a classic Aussie pub meal in one of our most historic hotels.